Bloomsbury says it won't publish book on Delhi riots after social media backlash | Headlines

 "The Delhi riots were an outcome of the urban Naxal and Islamic fanatics and the book exposes it," she said.
 Chitalkar said the book was a result of "thorough ground research".

 "We talked to everyone, including Muslims.
 We were not biased.
 This books takes stand against urban Naxals and Islamic jihadists, it is not an anti-Muslim book," she claimed.
-Communal violence broke out in northeast Delhi on February 24 after citizenship law supporters and protesters clashed with each other in the area, leaving 53 people dead and nearly 200 injured..
+Communal violence broke out in northeast Delhi on February 24 after citizenship law supporters and protesters clashed with each other in the area, leaving 53 people dead and nearly 200 injured.
+A number of people took to Twitter to react to Bloomsbury's decision with many decrying it.
+"I have not read the book in question & have no idea if it is good or bad.
+However, this is obviously not a quality control problem but about censorship.
+I commit to never publish a book with @BloomsburyIndia," tweeted author, economist and Principal Economic Advisor in the Ministry of Finance Sanjeev Sanyal.

+"Bloomsbury is doing a Facebook and feels that their giving platform for hate will pass in India.
+Oh well appeasement of Sanghi falsehoods will not work.
+Will it adopt similar standards to legitimise and glorify and racists and fascists in America and Europe?," tweeted All India Student Association (AISA).
+Author Ashwin Sanghi said, "What utter hypocrisy @BloomsburyIndia ... why did you agree to publish it if you had problems with the book?"
+Congress leader Abhishek Singhvi said, "After facing massive outrage, publishing house #Bloomsbury India has decided to withdraw the book titled 'Delhi Riots 2020 - The Untold Story', which was slated to be launched on 22 August by #BJP leader #KapilMishra.
+Sense prevails & so does spine."
+Novelist Nilanjana Roy tagged a news report on the Delhi riots and tweeted, "Hi, @BloomsburyIndia.
+Some reasons why you should never have published a book that pushes the rightwing's rotten conspiracy theory about the Delhi riots: Safoora, Meeran, Ishrat, Khalid, Devangana, Natasha, scores of local residents who are jailed."
+The authors also put out tweets saying how their book exposes several wrong theories about the Delhi riots..

 ALSO READ